Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-To get a distribution associated with this rational function, we need to expand it in series in $q$ and $q^{-1}$.
-Of course, the result is not unique, but different expansions differ only by a distribtuion supported at $q=1$.
-For $H=\U(1)$, there are two basic ways, or regularizations, which fix the singular part~\cite{MR0482866}.
-The regularization $[f(q)]_+$ is defined by taking expansion at $q=0$.
-This gives us a series infinite in positive powers of $q$.
-The regularization $[f(q)]_-$ is defined by taking expansion at $q=\infty$.
-This gives us a series infinite in negative powers of $q$.
-These two regularizations differ by a distribution supported at $q=1$.
-For example, for the $\bar \p$-operator we get as the difference the Dirac delta-function $[ (1-q^{-1})^{-1}]_+ - [(1-q^{-1})^{-1}]_- = - \sum_{n=-\infty}^{n=\infty} q^{n}$.
+Expanding the series in $t$ and $t^{-1}$ we get a distribution associated with this rational function.
+The expansion is not unique, the two expansions might differ by a distribution supported at $t=1$.
+For $H=\U(1)$, there are two natural regularizations to fix the singular part~\cite{MR0482866}.
+The regularization $[f(t)]_+$ is defined by taking expansion at $t=0$, which produces series infinite in positive powers of $t$.
+The regularization $[f(t)]_-$ is defined by taking expansion at $t=\infty$, which produces infinite series in negative powers of $t$.
+The two regularizations differ by a distribution supported at $t=1$.
+For example, for the $\bar \p$-operator the difference is the Dirac delta-function $[ (1-t^{-1})^{-1}]_+ - [(1-t^{-1})^{-1}]_- = - \sum_{n=-\infty}^{n=\infty} t^{n}$.